Dark matter production through a non-thermal flavon portal: Flavon and dark matter production

-and follow the corresponding determination of the order-one coefficients $y_{ij}^{u/d}$ in \cref{eq:L} from Ref.~\cite{Lillard:2018zts}.
+In this plot and the discussion below, we have focused on a specific choice of the FN charges (texture~1) and follow the corresponding determination of the order-one coefficients $y_{ij}^{u/d}$ in \cref{eq:L} from Ref.~\cite{Lillard:2018zts}.
 Importantly, the freedom to choose the texture is limited in the SM sector by the requirement that it should replicate the observed mass hierarchy and the CKM matrix elements.
 We have also verified numerically that our results for the flavon yield from freeze-in do not change by more than a factor of a few for a different choice of a realistic texture following that study.
 We illustrate this in the right panel of \cref{fig:oscvsFI} where the yellow dashed line corresponds to the flavon freeze-in production for the following choice of the texture: $Q^{(2)}_{\rm FN}(\bar{Q}_{1,2,3}) = (3,2,0)$, $Q^{(2)}_{\rm FN}(u_{1,2,3}) = (5,2,0)$, $Q^{(2)}_{\rm FN}(d_{1,2,3}) = (4,3,3)$.
 We label this choice by texture 2 in the plot and compare it with the results obtained for the FN texture in \cref{eq:charges1} that is shown with the black solid line.
-As can be seen, varying the FN texture has a minor impact on the flavon yield and this would translate into only very small changes in our results for the DM relic density that could, e.g., be absorbed in a slight change of $T_R$ as will be discussed below.
+As can be seen, varying the FN texture has a minor impact on the flavon yield and this would translate into only small changes in our results for the DM relic density that could, e.g., be absorbed in a slight change of $T_R$ as will be discussed below.
+In particular the difference in flavon yield from the two textures shown above only occurs for freeze-in production and is $Y^{{\rm FI}}\left({\rm texture \, 1}\right)\sim 0.7 \times Y^{{\rm FI}}\left({\rm texture \, 2}\right)$